fireinthehole/django-socialaccess/README.rst

 Django Socialaccess
 ===================

-This application is an OAuth based client for Django sites.
-It is powered by the python oauth2 client implementation and supports both the oauth and the oauth2 versions.
+This application is an OAuth client for django web apps.
+It is powered by the python-oauth2 client library and supports both the oauth 1.0 and the oauth2 versions.
-Django socialaccess permits user authentication and api access to a limited list of oauth providers and their APIs.
+Django socialaccess is designed for cross-site authentication, but it also provides an http client for server-side quering on the application available providers APIs.

 Requirements
 ============
 Django >= 1.8

-oauth2 1.5.211
+oauth2 == 1.9rc1

 Installation
 ============